xxKeoxx/hubitat/homecloudhub/README.txt

 Install NodeJS.
 You can follow these instructions to install Node JS 4.x or 5.x. https://nodejs.org/en/download/package-manager/

+IMPORTANT: Currently there is something in nodejs 10 that does not work with this app.
+Nodejs 7 and 8 have been tested and certified to work with this app.

 On your linux machine, create a folder /var/node (if it doesn't exist yet).
 Download the homecloudhub.local folder onto your linux machine.
 I use this on a Raspberry Pi running Raspbian.
 Install necessary modules:

 sudo npm install -g request